 Choose the OK button to close the customer card.

-In the Search box, enter Items, and then choose the related link.
+Choose the icon, enter Items, and then choose the related link.

-Fill in two lines in the Sales Prepayment Percentages window as follows.
+Fill in two lines on the Sales Prepayment Percentages page as follows.

 Depending on your country/region, you must also specify a tax group code on the Invoicing FastTab for items 1000 and 1100.